A BRIEF HISTORY OF BOSTON, LINCOLNSHIRE, ENGLAND

 The writer Daniel Defoe visited Boston in the 1720s and he was impressed.
 He called it 'large and populous'.
 However Boston only really began to revive in the late 18th century when Holland Fen was drained.
 The newly drained land was rich and fertile and soon Boston began to 'export' cereals from the area to London.

 In 1794 the River Slea was made navigable from Sleaford to the Witham, which increased the amount of traffic travelling through Boston.
 The Grand Sluice in Boston opened in 1766.

 In 1713 a charity school opened in Boston.
 It was called the Blue Coat School because of the color of the uniforms.
 A new Customs House was built in Boston in 1725.
 Fydell House was built in 1726 by William Fydell who was mayor of Boston 3 times.

 In 1776 an Act of Parliament formed a body of men called Commissioners with power to light the streets of Boston and to appoint watchmen to patrol the streets at night.

 In 1774 Boston gained its first bank and in 1795 a dispensary was opened where the poor could obtain free medicines.

 In 1801 Boston had a population of 5,926.
 By the standards of the time it was quite a large market town.

-Although Boston was really a market town there was some industry in the 19th century such as making farm implements and in the later 19th century a label making industry.
+Although Boston was really a market town there was some industry in the 19th century such as making farm implements and in the late 19th century a label making industry.

-Furthermore there were some improvements to Boston in the 19th century.
-From 1825 Boston had gas light and a waterworks company was formed in 1845.
+An outbreak of cholera in Boston killed more than 600 people in the town, however there were some improvements to Boston in the 19th century.
+From 1825 Boston had gaslight and a waterworks company was formed in 1845.
 The railway reached Boston in 1848.
 A volunteer fire brigade was formed in 1855.
-Also in 1855 a Corn Exchange was built in Boston.
+Also in 1855, a Corn Exchange was built in Boston.